 Minimum Equity Capital

-The EBC must have equity capital of at least $25,000 prior to registration (equity capital raised prior to registration is not eligible to receive tax credits).
+The EBC must have equity capital of at least $25,000 (not including convertible rights) prior to registration (equity capital raised prior to registration is not eligible to receive tax credits).

 Prohibited Uses of Capital